 Kevills Solicitors is authorised and regulated by the Solicitors Regulation Authority ("SRA") under SRA Number 00060398.
 The SRA rules can be accessed by visiting the SRA rules website.

 25. Complaints Procedure

 Whilst we endeavour to ensure that you will be pleased with our service, in the unlikely event that you do have any cause for complaint, this should be made within 6 months of completion of the matter and in the first instance should be raised with the Fee Earner responsible for the day to day conduct of your matter.
 We have a procedure in place which details how we handle complaints which is available on request from your Fee Earner.
 We have eight weeks to consider your complaint.
 If we have not resolved it within this time you may complain to the Legal Ombudsman.
-Please note, some clients may not have the right to complain to the Legal Ombudsman but this will be explained to you if applicable to your matter.
+Please note, some clients may not have the right to complain to the Legal Ombudsman.

 Any failure to enforce at any time one or more of these Terms of Business shall not be a waiver of them or the right at any time subsequently to enforce all applicable Terms of Business.